fatima5651/Network-Device-Classification/README.md

 A table classifying devices with OS, type, role, and criticality score.
 The output is saved as `network_classification.csv` and displayed in the console.

 ## Installation
+Clone the repository and install the required dependencies:
 ```bash
 git clone https://github.com/fatima5651/Network-Device-Classification.git
 cd Network-Device-Classification